amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/index.md

  */
 ```

-For an in-depth example see the [custom-file-header](https://github.com/amzn/style-dictionary/tree/main/examples/advanced/custom-file-header) example.

 ## Custom formats

 You can create custom formats using the [`registerFormat`](/reference/api#registerformat) function or by directly including them in your [configuration](/reference/config).
 A format has a name and a format function, which takes an object as the argument and should return a string which is then written to a file.